Probiotic Glossary of Terms

 Salts that conduct electricity when in solution; they are found in body fluids, in the tissues, and in the blood.
 Examples are chloride, calcium, magnesium, sodium and potassium.
 Proper balance of electrolytes is essential for muscle coordination, heart function, fluid absorption and excretion, nerve function and concentration.

 This strain was discovered by Dr. Iichiroh Ohhira, and was isolated from the Malaysian food Tempeh.
 This strain has been proven to be 6.25 stronger in proteolytic activity than any other known strain of lactic acid bacteria.
+Enterococcus faecalis TH10 has been found to produce compounds that help in multiple ways to promote a balanced microbiome and healthy gastrointestinal function.

 Tissue composed of cells that line the cavities and surfaces of structures throughout the body.
 Functions of epithelial cells include secretion, selective absorption, protection, trans-cellular transport and selective permeability.